satyavratwagle/resume/curriculum_vitae.md

 *Carnegie Mellon University : Jan 2018 - May 2018* <br />
 * Research Focus : Model Compression of Deep Network Architectures
 * Study of compression techniques used on deep learning models for compute gains during inferencing and training
-* Implementation of stochastic quantization and Huffman encoding of weights to reduce model size by a factor of x5 while sacrificing 3% accuracy (98% - 95%)
+* Implementation of stochastic quantization and encoding of weights to reduce model size by a factor of x5 while sacrificing 3% accuracy (99% - 96%)

 <br />